indywip/Project/README.md

 - As a user, I want to be able to add or remove multiple classes from my weekly schedule at the same time
 - As a user, I want to be able to view my complete schedule

-*Source Attribution: The code used in this project was based on the TellerApp code example provided in class.*
+*Source Attribution: The code used in this project is based on the TellerApp code example provided in class.*